anbarasanv/my-knowledge-base/vault/analytics.googlecourse.analyze-data-to-answer-questions.md

 ### Customized sort order

 When you sort data in a spreadsheet using multiple conditions, you can specify the order of the sorting.

+### Data Formatting

+Data formatting is a process that helps you organize and format data for analysis.

+In correctly formatted data can:

+- Leads to mistakes
+- Take time to fix
+- Affect stakeholders decision-making